 At the end of their economic life, wells must be plugged in accordance with statutory and regulatory requirements.
-To ensure the sufficiency of funds for well plugging, the DEC holds financial security in amounts determined by an operator's number of wells and their depths.
-At year-end DEC held $24.66 million in financial security to guarantee well plugging and well site reclamation.
-This was essentially unchanged from the amount held at year-end 2010.
+To ensure the sufficiency of funds for well plugging, the DEC holds financial security in amounts statutorily determined based on an operator's number of wells and their depths.
+At year-end 2012, DEC held $23.88 million in financial security to guarantee well plugging and well site reclamation.
+This was a slight decrease from the amount held at year-end 2011.

 In 2013, operators plugged 274 wells in accordance with requirements in DEC-issued plugging permits.
 Of the 274 wells plugged in 2013:

 - 222 (81%) of the plugged wells were oil and secondary recovery wells in the old oilfields of western New York;